By Dr. Perry, PhD

 4. Keep it fun

 Let’s face it, if it is not fun we probably won’t do it.
 The ability to transform a mundane situation into a fun and exciting experience is a skill that must be exercised daily.
 Finding meaning in something we are doing can spark our curiosity and interest.
-Keep an eye out for novelty in any given moment.
+Keep an eye out for novelty at any given moment.
 What stands out to you?
 By focusing our attention on the details, we are more likely to see the vibrancy of our surroundings.

 5. Reward yourself